 People have been looking up at the sky for thousands of years of human history wondering about what is up there.
+We now have telescopes and satellites that take some of the mystery away for us adults – but kids still have the wonder.
 Children are naturally curious about the world, ours and the ones beyond.
 Studying the solar system is a brilliant way to fuel that curiosity and encourage an interest in science and exploration.
 As members of this solar system, it’s important we educate ourselves and our kids about it.
 To that end, check out these amazing solar system for kids toys.

 National Geographic Little Kids First Big Book of Space (Little Kids First Big Books)